multitudes/oldmultitudes.github.io/_posts/2019-12-27-What I learned from the AoC for Swift Playgrounds.markdown

 - Using macOs playgrounds it is then not possible obviously to use UIkit and changing from macOS to iOS playgrounds would change all pages.

 to be continued

+ and did the day 10 which incidentally had a great learning effect on me to get to know more about angles and radiants including the atan2 function!
+Day 11 had me using the IntCode computer to manoeuvre a Hull painting robot.
+It worked!